So, you’ve discovered your predominant Archetype and the resemblances are uncanny, but how do you work with it to gain a deeper relationship?

 Here are four ways that you can work with your Archetype to broaden your horizons (who said you could only do that through travel?!)

-If you haven’t discovered your Archetype yet, you can take the free quiz, and find yours here!
+If you haven’t discovered your Archetype yet, you can take the free archetype quiz here!

 1) Compare and Contrast